-This post describes how I stripped down and cleaned up the film advance/frame counter assembly of my Agfa Karat, which is found under the top cover.
+This post describes how I stripped down and cleaned up the Agfa Karat film advance/frame counter assembly, which is found under the top cover of the camera.
 It’s a pretty straight forward operation, but I think it’s always easier if you can see what to expect before you take it apart, so I’ve posted this to hopefully help someone else who may need to do the same operation in the future.

 The Karat, at least the f/3.5 model I have, is quite easy to work on and is also pretty simple to get apart.
 The pictures above basically describe what to do, but I’ll highlight in the notes below any points which need to be made.